 Fall 2013: Crane pair #28-08 and #5-10 wintered at the Hiwassee WR in Tennessee with many other whooping and sandhill cranes.

 Spring 2014: #5-10/28-08 and 37-07 began migration together from their wintering area at the Hiwassee WR in Tennessee on 21/22 February.
-They were reported in Jackson County, Indiana, on the evening of the 22nd.
-They were last found in this area on 26 February.
-No reports since then.
+They were reported in Jackson County, Indiana, on the evening of Feb.
+22nd.
+They stayed in the area until March 21, when a signal from #5-10 was detected heading north.

 Back to "Meet the Flock 2010"